e271828e/Flight.jl/docs/notes/design/framework_spec.md

 simulation; `run!(sim; t_end = …, stop_on = …)` binds them for **that run
 only**.
 The `run!` argument wins where given, and the constructor's value stands where it is not.
 Nothing about the `Simulation` is mutated, so the next `run!` without arguments gets the constructor's policy again.
-The effective values are what the run metadata records. `stop_on` face validation against the `Build` runs at **both** binding sites, identically: an unknown or non-`Bool` face fails at `run!` exactly as it fails at construction.
+The run metadata records the constructor's pair; a run's effective bound is reported by its termination record when it fires ([D-217][d-217]). `stop_on` face validation against the `Build` runs at **both** binding sites, identically: an unknown or non-`Bool` face fails at `run!` exactly as it fails at construction.